 What does the Bible say about work?

-There is nothing the Bible to suggest that it would be a sin to work a part time job while you are going to school.
-So if you are working now or want to find a job while you're still in school, yay for that!
-If you are trying to get a job to save up for something like college or a car, that's a great goal.
+So if you're working now or want to find a job while you're still in school, then yay for that!
+If you're trying to get a job to save up for something like college or a car, those are great goals.

 Biblical Principles about Work

-The Bible has a lot to say about the purpose of work and why it's a part of living our lives in a Christlike way.
-If you are a student with a job, then this applies to both school and where you work, no matter where it is:
+The Bible teaches us about the purpose of work and how we can make it a part of living our lives in a Christlike way.
+If you're a student with a job, then this applies to both school and your place of employment—no matter where it is:

 • Be of Benefit: Your efforts at your job should benefit both you and the people around you (Exodus 23:10-11; Deuteronomy 15:7-11; Ephesians 4:28).